Gosaikunda Trek 5 Days

 Accommodation

-There are a number of lodges and tea houses on the route to Gosaikunda.
+There are a number of lodges, tea houses, and guesthouses on the route to Gosaikunda.
 Most of them provide basic facilities- bathroom, hot showers, bedrooms.
 You can choose single rooms or double bedrooms or attached bathrooms.
+Some places offer twin sharing options for budget travelers.

 Some of the lodges also have Wi-fi facilities.
 Feel free to ask them about it.